waku-org/pm/draft-roadmap/improve_devex_api_twn_metrics_docs.md

 - 2 js-waku engineers
 - 1.5 nwaku eng
 - 1 core research
+- 1 app chat eng for 1 month

 Proceed with a number of improvements to the developer experience on Waku, for both internal and external purposes.